Hand aufs Herz

-Hand aufs Herz (Hand on Heart) is a German soap opera and premiered on October 4, 2010 on the private broadcasting station Sat.1.
+Hand aufs Herz (Hand on Heart) is a German soap opera that premiered on October 4, 2010 on the private broadcasting station Sat.1.
 It got canceled in June 2011, announcing the series finale for September 5, 2011.
 However that changed when Sat.1 decided to drop the show from its line-up and sixx was announced to air the remaining episodes; with a one-hour series finale on September 2, 2011.

-The show focuses around a fictional high school in Cologne and tackles with young love, a marriage crisis, a mysterious disappearance, schemes and competition fights, coming out, drug abuse, career chances and forbidden feelings.
+The show focuses around a fictional high school in Cologne, and tackles with young love, a marriage crisis, a mysterious disappearance, schemes and competition fights, coming out, drug abuse, career chances and forbidden feelings.
 Hand aufs Herz also introduces something completely new to the genre of a soap opera by including music and dance as one of the main elements.

 It has been compared to the successful American television shows Big Time Rush and Glee, as well as the High School Musical franchise.
 Even though it started out as a musical series, the show shifts its stories from that plot even though it remains a part of the series.

 Hand aufs Herz started two weeks after the failed daily drama Eine wie keine aired its final episode due to low ratings.
 The show is in direct competition with the long-running soap opera Verbotene Liebe (Forbidden Love) and is starring with Vanessa Jung and Andreas Jancke two of its former stars.

 It was created by the writer/producer Petra Bodenbach.
 The show also aired in Austria on ORF1 on schedule with the airing in Germany.